LuiseFreese/espc25/labs/lab-5.md

 ## For each loop

 You should have noticed, that a **For each** loop was added automatically.
-This means, that for each item a separate teams message is sent out.
+This means, that for each item a separate Teams message is sent out.
 In the test screen you can also see the details for every single execution.
 Because this can take a little longer, when you have multiple items, there is a setting, that allows you to send those in parallel if you want to save time.

 Click on **Settings**, switch the **Concurrency control** `On` and select how many iterations you want to execute in parallel (up to 50).